-^{1.} IP Manager will be deprecated in ALEOS 4.17.0.
+1. IP Manager has been deprecated in ALEOS 4.17.0.

 SMS

 Note: The LX40 uses the cellular network to send SMS.
 To use SMS with the LX40, you must have a data subscription from a Mobile Network Operator.
 Your account may need to have SMS enabled if it is not included with your service.